EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ## Log file

 The logfile is where we can find thermodynamic information of interest.
-By default, the log file name that lammps creates, and which to it writes all the info that shows on the terminal, is `log.lammps`.
+By default, the log file name that LAMMPS creates, and which to it writes all the info that shows on the terminal, is `log.lammps`.
 To change that, we could use the command:

 ```